A Parametric Study on an Annular Airfoil Geometry for Collector Electrodes in Electrohydrodynamic Propulsion Systems

 Electrohydrodynamics, Aerodynamics, Corona discharge, Ionic wind, ionic thrustersAbstract

 This project investigates the effect of collector electrode geometry on the thrust of single-stage electrohydrodynamic (EHD) thrusters.
 EHD thrusters are silent and feature no moving parts, which makes them promising alternatives to small-scale drone propellers.
 However, their low thrust density remains a major hurdle.
 A significant contributor to this inefficiency is the aerodynamic drag generated by the collector electrode, which acts against the generated thrust.
-Using a customized low-friction force measurement setup, our team managed to deduce how different geometries of collector electrodes change the net thrust, with a focus on the annular airfoil shape.
+The thrust was measured using a customized low-friction force measurement setup.
+Different geometrical parameters of collector electrodes were tested, with a focus on the annular airfoil shape.
 The thruster was tested with a constant voltage of 8 kV, at a constant electrode gap of 25.4 mm.
-A negative correlation was observed between thrust and thickness, camber and convergence angle of the annular airfoil.
-These findings suggest that while a slimmer airfoil shape improves aerodynamics, minimizing the collector’s frontal area remains critical for maximizing EHD propulsion efficiency.
+A negative correlation was observed between thrust and the thickness, camber and convergence angle of the annular airfoil.
+A net decrease in thrust of up to 32% was measured over the tested parameter ranges.
+These findings suggest that a slimmer airfoil shape improves aerodynamics and minimizing the collector's aerodynamic profile remains critical for maximizing EHD propulsion efficiency.

 Downloads